-The respondent is a 23 year old man from Morocco.
-At around 18:00 on the 18th March, he left on foot from Kechros, Greece with a group of 4 other men – three from Morocco and one from Algeria, crossing into Bulgaria at around 5 a.m. the next morning (19th March).
+The respondent is a 23-year-old man from Morocco.
+At around 6pm on 18th March, he left on foot from Kechros, Greece with a group of 4 other men – three from Morocco and one from Algeria, crossing into Bulgaria at around 5am the next morning (19th March).
 The group proceeded to walk through mountainous terrain in Bulgarian territory, eventually reaching a point where they began to see villages and infrastructure.

 The group continued walking and came to a highway, where a car driving past saw the group crossing the road.
 Once having crossed the highway, they continued walking through mountainous terrain and eventually stopped for a break.
 At this point, they had been walking for approximately 11 km through Bulgarian territory, in snowy weather.

 At approximately 11am, while the group was resting, a dog appeared and sniffed them, then ran away and came back two more times.
 The dog was not wearing a muzzle.
 On the third time the dog appeared, it was accompanied by whom the respondent describes as an army officer, who was wearing a green uniform, including an insignia with two stars on the shoulder of his jacket.
 The officer shouted at the group to get them to sit down on the ground.
 Less than a minute later, two more officers came, whom the respondent describes as undercover police, wearing civilian clothes.
 All three of these officers arrived on foot.